St3ve89/butternut-box-fe-task/README.md

 # Butternut Box - Front End Developer Task

-This repo contains the submission of my developer task for a Front End Developer position at Butternut Box.
+This repo contains the submission of my developer task.

-A online version of this task can also be found at http://butternutbox.jamesbovis.com
+A online version of this task can also be found at https://istvan-butternut-box-fe-task.netlify.com/

 ## Getting started